Untitled Header Image

 Do I get paid to teach?

-One parent/guardian must stay on-site while classes are in session.
-When not teaching, you volunteer as a teacher helper, nursery worker, or floater.
-Teacher helpers are needed for security reasons; plus, they fill-in if teacher is absent.
+You volunteer as a teacher helper or floater.
+Teacher helpers are assigned to specific classes.
+If a teacher is absent, you teach the class for that day.
 Floaters have no permanent assignment.
-Instead, they show up at co-op and help out wherever they're needed most that day (fill-in helper, cleaner, etc)
+They show up at co-op and help out wherever they're needed most (teacher helper, cleaner, etc)